apurvmittal-MSDS/Data-Science-Projects/Data Science Project 1/README.md

 The project entails an EDA abd Data Analysis for a beer and breweries dataset.

 ## Folders
-Data -> Data folder has the raw datasets
+Data -> Data folder has the raw datasets.
 Deliverables -> Deliverables folder has the .RMD file, Presentation (Keynote format) and the Knit(HTML) file.